• Ελληνικά

 https://nickkouzos.com/images/Welcom19.jpg https://nickkouzos.com/images/Welcom20.jpg

 Agia Sophia.
-Peran the Greek road in Constandinoupolis., bofore the terrible 1956
+Peran the Greek road in Constandinoupolis.

 Agia Sophia.
-17, Chirrass Sockak, the house of Olympia Kouzos in Constandinoupolis, close to Taximi square and where the Kouzos family stayed from 1915 to1924.
+17, Chirrass Sockak, the house of Olympia Kouzos in Constandinoupolis from 1915 to1924.

 https://nickkouzos.com/images/Welcom23.jpg https://nickkouzos.com/images/Welcom24.jpg